 StartTime- An optional message start time to start mirroring from.
 Any messages that are equal to or greater than the start time will be included.

-Domain- The JetStream domain of where the origin stream exists.
-This is commonly used between a cluster/supercluster and a leaf node/cluster.
+Domain- An optional JetStream domain of where the origin stream exists.
+This is commonly used in a hub cluster and leafnode topology.

 A mirror stream can have its own retention policy, replication, and storage type.
 Although messages cannot be published to a mirror directly by clients, messages can be deleted on-demand (beyond the retention policy), and consumers can similarly bind to the mirror.

 Mirrorand allows for sourcing data from one or more streams concurrently.
 Essentially these streams are aggregated into a single interleaved stream.

 It is possible to source from the same stream more than once even with overlapping subject filters thereby allowing you to duplicate messages being sourced, but remember that the order of messages between sources is not guaranteed to be preserved.

 One functional difference from a mirror is that a stream with sources defined can also be published to.
 That is, it can define a set of subjects for which clients can publish messages to directly.